Contraception: natural family planning

-Some of the advantages of natural family planning are that:
+Some of the advantages of natural family planning include the following:

-- it does not require medicines, chemicals or devices;
+- this method doesn’t require medicines, chemicals or devices;

 - it is inexpensive;

-Some of the disadvantages of natural family planning are that:
+Some of the disadvantages of natural family planning include the following:

-- it requires extensive instruction and many steps to predict ovulation (fertile period);
+- it requires extensive instruction and many steps to accurately predict ovulation and the fertile phase.

-- it does not offer protection against sexually transmitted infections (STIs);
+- this method of contraception does not offer protection against sexually transmitted infections (STIs).

-- since the length of menstrual cycles and the day of ovulation may vary each month, the timing of intercourse must be adjusted accordingly;
+- accurately predicting fertile days can be difficult as the length of menstrual cycles and the day of ovulation may vary each month.

-- it may not be suitable for women with irregular periods or those approaching menopause;
+- natural family planning may not be suitable for some women, including those with irregular periods or those approaching menopause.

-- some indicators of fertility can be altered by illness, stress and having sex; and
+- some indicators of fertility can be altered by illness and stress.

 - in practice, it is often not as reliable as other methods of birth control.

-To use the temperature method, you should take your basal body temperature (BBT) at the same time every day upon waking, and before getting out of bed, eating or drinking.
-This can be done vaginally, rectally or orally (the least accurate) with a special basal or ovulation thermometer that can give an accurate measurement to within one-tenth of a degree (0.1 Celsius).
+To use the temperature method, you should take your basal body temperature (BBT) at the same time every day upon waking, before getting out of bed, eating or drinking.
+You can take your temperature with a special basal or ovulation thermometer that can give an accurate measurement to within one-tenth of a degree (0.1 Celsius).

 - sleeping in;